 - Ratings of the venue where the training took place

 This particular level measures the reaction of the attendees to the various aspects of the training.
 Obtaining this information is highly valuable to the company hosting the training.
 Not only can you measure how the audience received the training, but you can also seek ways to improve the training for future attendees.
 Finally, reaction feedback helps to pinpoint topics not covered in the training that should be in future sessions.
+See how eLeaP helps trainers obtain this valuable feedback from their learners.

 Applying Level 1 of the Model